It’s been a long winter but we are back to our old tricks. Here is one little project we worked on while it was still very much winter in early March.

 And an After from the Outside:

-So much better but the real benefit is in the lowered draftiness factor.
+So much better but the real benefit is in the lowered draftiness factor , is like AlumincoGlazing done it for us.
 Those old weighted windows are drafty and most of the windows in the house are spongy and need a LOT of work.